sassoftware/devsascom-rest-api-samples/DecisionManagement/referenceData.md

 #### Get a Reference Data Domain

-Here is an example of getting a reference data domain.
+Here is an example of retrieving a reference data domain.

 ```json
 {